Engee documentation

 Details

-Reynolds number at each reference point of the Colburn factor search table.
-The block performs inter- and extrapolation of the table values to determine the Colburn factor at any Reynolds number.
+The Reynolds number at each reference point of the Colburn factor lookup table.
+The block performs an inter- and extrapolation of the values of the table to determine the Colburn factor for any Reynolds number.
 Interpolation is performed using a linear function, and extrapolation is performed to the nearest value.

-The values of Reynolds numbers must be greater than zero and monotonically increasing from left to right.
-They can cover laminar, transient and turbulent regimes.
-The dimensionality of this vector should correspond to the dimensionality of the vector Colburn factor vector for the calculation of tabulated reference points.
+The values of the Reynolds numbers must be greater than zero and monotonously increase from left to right.
+They can cover laminar, transient and turbulent modes.
+The dimension of this vector must match the dimension of the vector Colburn factor vector to calculate tabulated reference points.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameters to Tabulated data - Colburn factor vs. Reynolds number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Colburn factor vs. Reynolds number.

 Default value